top of page

 How Do We Compare?

-2025 Southshore Estimated based on 2026 approved Mill Levy of 63.5
+2025 Southshore based on 2026 approved Mill Levy of 64.068 and 2025 reported tax rates and fees for neighboring communities.

 For nearly two decades, many communities have transitioned their operations and maintenance responsibilities to their Metro Districts, taking advantage of the unique benefits this approach offers.
 Southshore is among the last communities in Southeast Aurora to make this shift.

 With the transition completed in 2024, Southshore's estimated average cost per property owner has decreased.
 However, it remains higher than that of some neighboring communities.
 This is largely due to Southshore Metro District following the bond agreement maturity schedule that pays more toward debt principal then our neighboring communities.
-In 2026, Southshore will increase our debt principal payment by $184,000 which represents a 5% increase over 2025.
+In 2026, Southshore will increase our debt principal payment by $182,000 which represents a 5% increase over 2025.

 How Do We Compare Before Debt Service Payments?

-2025 Southshore Estimated based on 2025 approved Mill Levy of 63.5
+2025 Southshore based on 2025 approved Mill Levy of 64.068 and 2025 reported tax rates and fees for neighboring communities.

 Considering Southshore’s extensive facilities, community programs, amenities, and ongoing commitment to addressing deferred maintenance, it’s clear that Southshore operates efficiently and competitively within a comparable environment.